CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

 A character's _unused direct influence_ is equal to his direct influence attribute minus the sum of the mind attributes of his followers.
 All characters have a direct influence attribute of at least zero, so any character has unused direct influence of at least zero.

-**Note:** _In the Standard Game, direct influence can be used to attempt to interfere with your opponent's control of his characters, followers,  factions, allies, and items._
+**Note:** _In the Standard Game, direct influence can be used to attempt to interfere with your opponent's control of his characters, followers,  factions, allies, and items._ <span id="page28" class="page-number">28</span>

 ## 10 • PLAYING AND DRAWING CARDS